2010s in fashion: Athleisure and high-low styling

 Vancouver woman in early athleisure look with casual hoodie and white sneakers, 2014.

 Athleisure emerged as a dominant trend by the end of the mid-2010s, characterized by the incorporation of athletic apparel into everyday wardrobes.
-Garments such as leggings, joggers, yoga pants, and athletic fabrics were no longer limited to fitness contexts, instead appearing in casual and even workplace settings.
+Garments such as leggings, joggers, yoga pants, and athletic fabrics were no longer limited to fitness contexts, instead appearing in casual and even workplace settings, such as with the popularity of jeggings.
 The look was often styled with trendy non-sport elements, such as structured outerwear and designer pieces, creating a high-low effect that blended activewear and fashion.
 This shift was driven in part by the growing emphasis on wellness culture and the influence of celebrity street style.

 A fad of the mid-2010s high-low look was the unisex onesie suit.
 Originally envisioned as pajamas, but became worn as casual streetwear by some younger women in the UK, Australia, and the US, after being popularized by figures like Amy Childs and the Kardashian family.